-A friendly name is required for ETW Listeners.
+A reference name is required for ETW Listeners.

 The name provided will be used to build a URI which can be used to refer to this listener.
 For this reason, the name provided must be URI friendly - it should not contain characters or symbols which are difficult to represent in URI form.

-A category name is a group name where this listener can be categorized.
+A category name is used to group Syslog connections into a folder in the Log Explorer.
 This field is not required.

-If you have previously configured a server with a category, it will be available as a drop-down option.
+If you have previously configured a server with a category name, this name will be available as a drop-down option.
 Alternatively you can type a new name into the category text box.

 If you are interested in monitoring kernel events, you can select them here.
 The list of available events is adapted from the EVENT_TRACE_PROPERTIES structure.

 The list of user mode providers to monitor.
 A list of user mode providers can be found by executing the 'logman' command.
 See the 'Show Providers' documentation below.